hellowac/mapnik-wiki-zh-cn/cn_docs/WindowsInstallation.md

 Mapnik binaries can be installed and configured manually on windows.
 See http://mapnik.org/pages/downloads.html for the latest download and instructions on installing.

-If you are interested in installing Mapnik on other operating systems see [[Mapnik-Installation]]
+If you are interested in installing Mapnik on other operating systems see [Mapnik Installation](Mapnik-Installation)

 If you are interested in compiling Mapnik from source on windows see the windows scripts at https://github.com/mapnik/mapnik-packaging